magomimmo/modern-cljs/doc/tutorial-02.md

 should be similar options for others OSs.

 > NOTE 1: a very handy and portable http-server is python module
-> `SimpleHTTPServer.
+> `SimpleHTTPServer`.
 If you have python installed on your operating
 > system just launch it as follows:
 >
 > ```bash